Lanzoor/periodica/README.md

 # READ THE SCRIPT BEFORE RUNNING IT.
 DO NOT TRUST FILES FROM ONLINE BY DEFAULT.
 python3 ~/dev/periodica/build.py

-# Just in case, ensure the launch script is executable.
-chmod +x ~/dev/periodica/periodica.sh

-# Run the commands below if ~/.local/bin/ is not already in PATH.
-# echo 'export PATH="$HOME/.local/bin:$PATH"' >> ~/.bashrc
-# source ~/.bashrc

 # Now test it:
 periodica
 ```